umputun/tg-spam/README.md

 - The primary method of installation is via Docker.
 TG-Spam is available as a Docker image, making it easy to deploy and run as a container.
 The image is available on Docker Hub at [umputun/tg-spam](https://hub.docker.com/r/umputun/tg-spam) as well as on GitHub Packages at [ghcr.io/umputun/tg-spam](https://ghcr.io/umputun/tg-spam).
 - Binary releases are also available on the [releases page](https://github.com/umputun/tg-spam/releases/latest).
 - TG-Spam can be installed by cloning the repository and building the binary from source by running `make build`.
-- It can also be installed using `brew install umputun/tap/tg-spam` on macOS.
+- It can also be installed using `brew tap umputun/apps && brew install umputun/apps/tg-spam` on macOS.

 ## Configuration